-Failure to do so can result in death, explosion, or carbon monoxide poisoning.
+Failure to follow these instructions can result in death or carbon monoxide poisoning.

-Important: Air for combustion and ventilation must not come from a corrosive atmosphere.
+IMPORTANT: Air for combustion and ventilation must not come from a corrosive atmosphere.
 Any failure due to corrosive elements in the atmosphere is excluded from warranty coverage.